How to find the best iPad deal for Cyber Monday 2019

-With Cyber Monday just around the corner, there are massive savings to be had across the entire range of Apple products, in particular on iPads.
-But choosing an iPad can be confusing because there are so many models available.
-But the holiday weekend is a great time to get your iPad ducks in a row and figure out what is what so you can take full advantage of the savings to be had.
+Cyber Monday is here, and with it there are massive savings to be had across the entire range of Apple products, in particular on iPads.
+But choosing an iPad can be confusing because there are so many models available -- do you need an iPad Air, a Pro or a Mini?
+Will a 2017 iPad suit you, or would a more recent model be better?
+Now is the perfect time to invest ahead of the holidays, so let us help you get your iPad ducks in a row and figure out how to best take advantage of the savings to be had.

 In our iPad buying guide below, we've got a list of the best deals for each model that you can get from now right through Cyber Monday.
 We'll update the list frequently, as prices tend to fluctuate, so bookmark this page and check back often.